 Little Blue Pebbles

 In 1895, a prospector named Jake Hoover discovered gold along Yogo Creek in the Little Belt Mountains of Montana.
 He thought a significant amount of gold would be found, so he formed a mining company with two partners, Simon Hobson and Jim Bouvet, who raised $40,000 in capital to begin the mining operation.
 Like many others, Hoover had travelled to Montana during the gold rush era looking to make his fortune.
 After one year of mining, however, the three partners had found just 40 ounces of gold, worth only $700, and a few pretty blue pebbles in a sluice box.
-While other miners discarded the tiny blue rocks, Hoover began to collect them until he had a cigar box full of them.
-He sent the cigar box to Tiffany & Co. in New York for identification and sought a determination of value for the stones.
+While other miners discarded the tiny blue rocks, Hoover began to collect them until he had a cigar box full.
+He sent the cigar box to Tiffany & Co. in New York for identification and seeking a determination of value for the stones.

 The sapphires (now referred to as Yogo Sapphires) had more value than Hoover and his partners ever dreamed of, and they certainly were more valuable than all the gold Hoover had spent a good portion of his life mining for.
 The partners now concentrated their efforts on finding the source of the Yogo Sapphires.
 Eventually, however, Hoover became disenchanted with mining sapphires and sold his shares of the mine to his two partners.
 As Dr. Kuntz said, “In purchasing a mere gold mine, they had acquired the most valuable sapphire mine in America, yielding more wealth than all the other sapphire mines in America put together, and a finer quality of gem.”
-This would be the start of what would be decades of ownership changes at the Yogo Mine.
+This would be the start of what would be decades of ownership changes and turbulence at the Yogo Sapphire Mine.

 The British Take Over Hoover's Stake

 Once Hoover sold his shares of what was then called the New Mine Sapphire Syndicate, it was not long before his former partners followed suit and sold their interests.
 Hoover sold his share for $5,000, only for it to be sold again two months later to the British company of Johnson, Walker and Tolhurst, Ltd. for $100,000.
 The eight lode claims that were originally staked by Hoover became the foundation of the English Mine.
-In 1896, two other American men staked claims at six remaining sections along the dike, in areas Hoover had deemed unfit for mining, and it became known as the American Mine.
+In 1896, two other American men staked claims at six remaining sections along the dike, in areas Hoover had deemed unfit for mining, becoming the American Mine.
 For the first half of the 20th century, the two separate mines were known as the English Mine and the American Mine.

-In 1899, the British company sent T. Hamilton Walker, a mining engineer, an assistant, Charles T. Gadsden, to America to oversee the mine, in an effort to minimize expense and increase profits.
+In 1899, the British company sent T. Hamilton Walker, a mining engineer, and assistant, Charles T. Gadsden, to America to oversee the mine, in an effort to minimize expense and increase profits.
 While not an engineer, Gadsden would play a major role in the history of the English Mine.
 Operations at the mine during the beginning of the century were very successful, and millions of carats of rough Yogo Sapphires were excavated.

 British marketing experts arranged exposure for Yogo Universal Exposition in Paris, where the sapphires of Montana received a medal for their fine quality and color.
-However, European retailers were beginning to market them as Orient Sapphires, which, at the time, fetched a better price and were similar in color.
+However, European retailers were beginning to market them as Oriental Sapphires, which, at the time, fetched a better price and were similar in color.

 The operations at the English Mine during the beginning of the century are considered the most successful endeavors to profit from Yogo Sapphires.
 Gadsden was put in charge of the operations, becoming the resident supervisor of the English Mine.
 He steadily profited using “outdated” hand-drilling techniques and mules for pulling carts of ore.
 Gadsden was successful at many areas of mining that others on the American Mine were not, such as finding ways to separate sapphires from heavy minerals, and keeping the miners from stealing the stones.
 Unfortunately, all the rough sapphires mined from the English Mine were shipped to London, where they were cut and sold in Europe, often as sapphires from the Orient.